-- Fill out the WNCC Drop-Add Form available in the Registrar's Office or by download from the student's portal.
+1. A student wishing to withdraw completely from the College before the end of the official withdrawal period should fill out the WNCC Drop-Add Form available in the Registrar's Office or by download from the student's portal.
 Each instructor needs to sign the form and provide a last date of attendance.
 In an emergency, staff from the Registrar's Office can assist in contacting instructors.
-Charges for courses continue to accrue in accordance with the published WNCC refund policy until the completed withdrawal form is received in the Registrar's Office. - Students receiving financial aid must speak with a financial aid representative prior to withdrawing to understand the resulting implications.
-A complete withdrawal, whether official or unofficial, may result in a repayment obligation and/or loss of future eligibility - Individuals receiving VA benefits need to contact the Veterans Upward Bound or Military/Veterans Affairs Office.
+Charges for courses continue to accrue in accordance with the published WNCC refund policy until the completed withdrawal form is received in the Registrar's Office.

+- 2. Students receiving financial aid must speak with a financial aid representative prior to withdrawing to understand the resulting implications.
+A complete withdrawal, whether official or unofficial, may result in a repayment obligation and/or loss of future eligibility - 3.
+Individuals receiving VA benefits need to contact the Veterans Upward Bound or Military/Veterans Affairs Office.